Humpback whales face a risky future — but if they're safe the planet's safer too

 Australians greet the humpback whales’ annual migration from the shore or in whale-watching boats.
 But is their future secure?

-In February 2022, humpbacks were judged to have made a remarkable recovery from last century whaling and they were removed from the Environment Protection and Biodiversity Conservation Act’s (EPBC) list of threatened species.
+In February 2022, humpbacks were judged to have made a remarkable recovery from last century’s whaling and they were removed from the Environment Protection and Biodiversity Conservation Act’s (EPBC) list of threatened species.

 Humpbacks are now listed as a cetacean under the act, with offers diminished powers of protection.
 Delisting allowed states to list the whales as threatened but no legislation has been introduced.
 States’ whale-watching regulations are the extent of protection.